Javier Hernández: LA Galaxy

+Return to C.D.
+Guadalajara

+On 24 January 2024, Hernández returned to Mexico, as he signed a two-year contract, with an option for an additional year, with Guadalajara (Chivas), the club where he began his professional career in 2006.

+One month after rejoining his former club, Hernández made his debut against Pumas UNAM, when he came off the bench in the 88th minute.
+Hernández scored his first goal of the tournament in a match against Puebla, the first in a 3–2 victory.
+His return to Chivas has not gone well, due to poor form, fitness challenges and disciplinary issues that have led to reprimands from both club and national boards.

 International career

 Youth

-Hernández was one of the 21 players called up to the under-20 side for the 2007 FIFA U-20 World Cup in Canada.
+Hernández was set to play with the under-17 team in the 2005 FIFA U-17 World Championship, but an injury sidelined him from the team that ultimately won the championship.
+Two years later, he was one of the 21 players called up to the under-20 side for the 2007 FIFA U-20 World Cup in Canada.
 He came on as a late substitute in the opening game against Gambia and scored the final goal in Mexico's 3–0 victory.

 Senior

-On 30 September 2009, Hernández made his senior national team debut against Colombia, where he made an assist in a 2–1 loss.
+On 30 September 2009, under Javier Aguirre, Hernández made his senior national team debut against Colombia, where he made an assist in a 2–1 loss.
 On 24 February 2010, Hernández scored two goals against Bolivia and had an assist for Braulio Luna's goal.
 On 3 March, Hernández scored a header against New Zealand, giving Mexico the lead in a 2–0 victory.
 On 17 March, Hernández scored his fourth international goal to give Mexico a 2–1 victory over North Korea.
 On 26 May, he scored a consolation header against the Netherlands in a 2–1 loss.
 On 30 May, Hernández scored yet again, netting twice in a 5–1 victory over Gambia.